koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 >
 > So, let's consider such a model, which cares about people (i.e. reliably pulls itself into futures where the people around it are kept safe).
 Suppose we also have some great adversarial training technique, such that we have e.g. a generative model which produces situations where the AI would break out of the lab without permission from its overseers.
 Then we run this procedure, update the AI by applying gradients calculated from penalties applied to its actions in that adversarially-generated context, and... profit?
 >
-> But what actually happens with the aligned AI?
+> What actually happens with the aligned AI?
 Possibly something like:
 >
 > 1. The context makes the AI spuriously believe someone is dying outside the lab, and that if the AI asked for permission to leave, the person would die.
 > 2. Therefore, the AI leaves without permission.